Thanakrit-Anutrakulchai/Thanakrit-Anutrakulchai.github.io/src/assets/md/projects.md

 ## This Website ![github](Thanakrit-Anutrakulchai.github.io)
 * You're looking at it.
-* Currently, it is hosted on Github Pages and built using Vite and React.
+* Currently, it is hosted on Github Pages and built using Vite, React, and TypeScript.
 * Some pages are written using markdown with the [react-markdown](https://github.com/remarkjs/react-markdown) plugin.